 Funding for Municipal Practitioners

-Made possible by a grant through the Municipal Asset Management Program (MAMP), which is delivered by the Federation of Canadian Municipalities and funded by the Government of Canada, municipal sector practitioners from across Canada are invited to participate in a subsidized Course One of the PEMAC’s Asset Management Professional (AMP) education program.
+Made possible by a grant through the Municipal Asset Management Program (MAMP), which is delivered by the Federation of Canadian Municipalities and funded by the Government of Canada, municipal sector practitioners from across Canada are invited to participate in a subsidized special delivery of the PEMAC’s Asset Management Professional (AMP) education program.
 Learn more about the initiative here.